mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 Go is an open-source programming language.
 It runs on Unix-based operating systems (including Linux and macOS) and Windows.
+Documentation, downloads, and a blog can be found at <https://golang.org/>.

 Go was conceived by Robert Griesemer, Rob Pike, and Ken Thompson, all working at Google, starting in September 2007.